 Professor of Music, Piano

 Additional international exposure includes appointment as visiting professor at Stetson University's sister institution, the Paedogogische Hochschule in Freiburg, Germany, in 1997.
 From 1999 through 2006, Rickman taught in the Stetson University summer program at the University of Innsbruck, Austria.
-In summer 2007, he joined the artist faculty of the prestigious Orfeo International Music Festival (formerly Schlern International Music Festival), Vipiteno, Italy, as a performer and teacher.
+In summer 2007, he joined the artist faculty of the prestigious Orfeo International Music Festival (formerly Schlern International Music Festival), in Vipiteno, Italy, as a performer and teacher.
 In October of that year, he was invited to appear in a series of performances and master classes in Bolivia, assisting in the Centennial Celebration of the Bolivian National Conservatory in La Paz.
-In November 2014 Rickman will perform in Chile as well as serve as a member of the jury on the XLI International Musical Competition "Dr. Luis Sigel" in Vina del Mar, Chile.
+In November 2014 Rickman performed in Chile as well as served as a member of the jury on the XLI International Musical Competition "Dr. Luis Sigel" in Vina del Mar, Chile.

 In 1990, Rickman was the first recipient of Stetson University's Homer and Dolly Hand Award for Creative Activity and Research, and received the award again in 2013.
 In 1995, he received the highest honor given by Stetson University, the William Hugh McEniry Award for Excellence in Teaching.
 He received additional grants from Stetson University, allowing him to study the late works of Beethoven and Schubert with the pianist Edward Kilenyi, the works of twentieth century Dutch composers with Dutch pianist-composer Piet Stalmeier, and a third grant enabling his continued research in the area of Robert Schumann and E.T.A.
 Hoffmann.
 Rickman has also served on the faculties of William Woods and Westminster Colleges in Fulton, Missouri, and at Southeastern Louisiana University in Hammond.